All Episodes

 These teachers, and I've seen them at a lot of schools where they had problems.

-These teachers love their students, and the students love their teachers in many cases.
+These teachers love their students and the students love their teachers in many cases.

-And that's they they feel safe.
+And they feel safe.

-And I'd rather have somebody that loves their students and wants to protect their students than somebody standing outside that doesn't know anybody and doesn't know the students, and frankly, for whatever reason, decided not to go in, even though we heard lots of shots being fired inside.
+And I'd rather have somebody that loves their students and wants to protect their students than somebody standing outside that doesn't know anybody and doesn't know the students.

 All right, back to our phones we go.